vanessaip/Bozos-and-Zombies/code/README.md

 - world_system.cpp line 82: allow window to be resized
 - render_system_init.cpp line 23: keep the aspect ratio consistent
 - the viewport is resized on each call to `drawToScreen()` in render_system.cpp

 ## No crashes, glitches, unpredictable behaviour
+**Bugs fixed including**:
+- mouse not pointing at cursor after zoomed in, fixed by calculate relative position to the camera
+- camera splits into 2 sometimes, fixed by changing the logic of timer
 # Creative

 ## [21] Make the camera follow the player